github/developer.github.com/content/changes/2013-11-04-releases-api-is-official.md

 Thanks again to everyone that tried out the Releases API during the preview period.
 We got some great feedback, and we are already discussing additions to the API.

-We can't wait to see what you build!
+We can't wait to see what you ship!

 [media-types]: /v3/media
 [preview-period]: /changes/2013-07-19-preview-the-new-search-api/#preview-period